linkerd/website/linkerd.io/content/2.12/tasks/restricting-access.md

 recommend you either create the policy resources before deploying your services or to create the `ServiceAuthorizations` BEFORE creating the `Server` so that clients will be authorized immediately.

+## Per-Route Policy

+In addition to service-level authorization policy, authorization policy can also be configured for individual HTTP routes.
+To learn more about per-route policy, see the documentation on [configuring per-route policy](configuring-per-route-policy).